Cabo in November: Best Weather, Before the Christmas Prices

 November is a great time to go sport fishing in Cabo.
 One of the warmest of the year, the average sea temperature is a comfortable 80 degrees Fahrenheit (27 degrees Celsius), and comes with excellent underwater visibility, making it perfect for swimming, snorkeling, and diving.

-Is there sargassum seaweed in Cabo San Lucas in November
+Is there sargassum in Cabo in November?

 Events in Cabo San Lucas in November